sevenecks/moo-package-manager/README.md

 # MOO Package Manager (MPM) 1.0

 ## About
 The MOO Package Manager is a configurable utility for packaging code up on one MOO and making it available for installation on another MOO.
 At the core it is provided with an object which acts as the `origin object` which is the starting point and primary piece of your package.
 It then populates and serializes a dependency graph, which is turned into a serialized version (using maps) of your package.
-The serailized map is then encoded and can then be copied to another MOO, or made available online.
+The serialized map is then encoded and can then be copied to another MOO, or made available online.

 ## Warnings

 * The MOO Package Manager is in `open beta` and should be considered only mildly stable.
 You use this code at your own risk.
 * You should always test install new packages on a dev server to make sure nothing breaks.
-* After loading a package but prior to installing, you should `@view-package` and review the verb code to ensure you are OK with what you are installing.
+* After loading a package but prior to installing, you should `@view-package loaded` and review the verb code to ensure you are OK with what you are installing.
 * By default the MOO Package Manager comes with one registered package repository (this repos [/packages](/packages) directory.
 You can add others at your own discresion, and at your own risk.

 ## Requirements